fabianabarca/package/README.md

 python setup.py sdist bdist_wheel
 ```

 This will create or update a `dist/` folder with the [wheel](https://realpython.com/python-wheels/) file that makes installation of the package work and a `.tar.gz` file.
-There will also be a `package.egg-info` file but these are not included in the Git repository.
+There will also be a `package.egg-info` file but all these folders and files related to distribution and packaging are not included in the Git repository (as defined in `.gitignore`).

 ### Uploading the package to PyPI

 After generating the distribution files, the next step would be to upload the distribution so others can use it.
 This functionality is provided by [twine](https://pypi.org/project/twine) and is documented in the [Python packaging tutorial](https://packaging.python.org/en/latest/tutorials/packaging-projects/).

+A good tutorial for the whole packaging/uploading process can be found [here](https://www.freecodecamp.org/news/build-your-first-python-package/).

 ## About the documentation with Sphinx